JeffJetton/greenclust/README.md

 ![](man/figures/README-example_clusterplot_1-1.png)

 The "height" in this case is the reduction in r-squared.
-That is, the proportion of chi-squared, relative to the original uncollapsed table, that is lost at each given clustering node.
+That is, the proportion of chi-squared, relative to the original uncollapsed table, that is lost when the two categories are combined at each clustering step.

 ### Other Functions

+#### greenplot

-The package provides a special plotting function, `greenplot()`, that shows the r-squared and chi-squared test p-value for each potential number of groups/clusters.
-This can be a useful aid in weighing the trade-off between fewer clusters and lower r-squared:
+The package provides a diagnostic plotting function that shows the r-squared and chi-squared test p-value for each potential number of groups/clusters.
+This can be a useful tool when weighing the trade-off between fewer clusters and lower r-squared:

 ``` r
 greenplot(grc)